nebrius/request-inspector/README.md

 ## Installation

-Request Inspector is currently split into two packages: a Node.js instrumenter and the server.
-The instrumenter runs inside of your Node.js server, which collects data and sends it to the server.
+Request Inspector is currently split into three packages: a brwoser instrumenter, a Node.js instrumenter, and a server.
+The instrumenters run inside of your web app and Node.js server, which collect data and sends it to the server.

 Start by installing the server globally: